Robert Stewart, 1st Earl of Orkney: Biography

 In 1539 Robert Stewart was made Commendator of Holyrood Abbey, and Commendator of Charlieu Abbey in France by 1557.
+Clothes for "lord Robert of Halyrudhous" and his brothers were made by the king's tailor, Thomas Arthur.

 In 1550, after the conclusion of the war known the Rough Wooing, he accompanied his step-mother Mary of Guise on a visit to the French court.
+In July 1553, his sister Lady Jean Stewart was contracted to marry Archibald Campbell, 5th Earl of Argyll.
+Her cash dowry of 5,000 merks was to be paid by Mary of Guise and her brothers, the Commendators of Kelso, Holyrood, and Coldingham.

 During the Reformation Crisis, on 9 February 1560 he testified against the Hamiltons, the Duke of Châtellerault and Earl of Arran, and the Protestant Lords of the Congregation to James MacGill and John Bellenden of Auchnoule.
 They were collecting evidence for Henri Cleutin and Jacques de la Brosse, the French advisors of Mary of Guise who planned to have the Hamiltons charged with treason against his half-sister, Mary, Queen of Scots and France.
 Robert himself had signed some of the letters that were to be cited as evidence.

 Mary, Queen of Scots returned to Scotland on 19 August 1561, arriving unexpectedly at Leith at 10 o'clock in the morning with her entourage of 60 companions in two galleys.
 Lord Robert welcomed her at Holyrood Palace.
 Robert, his half-brother Lord John, the Marquis of Elbeuf and others performed at the sands of Leith in a tournament in December 1561.
-There was "running at the ring" on the sands of Leith, with two teams of six men, Robert's team dressed as women, the other as exotic foreigners in strange masquing garments.
+There was "running at the ring" with two teams of six men, Robert's team dressed as women, the other as exotic foreigners in strange masquing garments.
 Robert's team were the winners.
-There was a similar tournament in 1594 at the baptism of Prince Henry at Stirling Castle.
 The ambassador of Savoy, Monsieur de Moret, watched the tournament at Leith, and he was lodged in Lord Robert's house at Holyrood.
+There was a similar tournament in costume in August 1594 at the baptism of Prince Henry at Stirling Castle.
+Again, in March 1565, Robert Stewart took part in running at the ring at the sands of Leith, and the contestants included a newcomer at court Lord Darnley.